modlfo/VultModules/content/Dopamine.md

 The OFFSET and RANGE control can be used to modify the output signal.
 As their names imply, OFFSET will introduce a constant voltage level to the output, while RANGE will change the values by multiplying them by a constant.

 ## Control Description

 ### Location

 - **Steps**: defines the length of the sequence in steps, from 1 to 64.
 - **Shift (Left and Right)**: change the starting point of the sequence by one step.
 - **Location LEDs**: display the current playback location according to the number of steps.

 ### Train

 - **Love**: train the neurons by reinforcing the **previously played** sequence.
 - **Hate**: train the neurons by discouraging the **previously played** sequence.

 ### Record

 - **Rec**: arms the recording to start capturing data in the start of the next sequence.
-- **Feedback**: if enabled, in addition to recording the input, the current output of the machine is merged and used.
+- **Input**: if enabled, we can monitor and record the input CV and Gate.
+If disabled, Dopamine will record only its own output.
 - **Wipe**: erases (layer by layer) the information of the neurons.

 ### Playback

 - **Defects**: controls the level of misinformation the neurons produces.
 - **Range**: constraints the maximum level of deviation that the defects can have.

 ### Output Adjust

 - **Offset**: adds a constant level of voltage to the output.
 This goes from -5 V to 5V.
 - **Range**: multiplies by a constant level the output.
 This goes from 0 to 2x.

-## Inputs and Outputs
+### Inputs and Outputs

 - **Reset**: returns the read/record head to the initial step.
 - **Clk**: Moves the read/record head one step forward.
 - **Gate and CV (Inputs)**: main inputs used to record information into the neurons.